JPHHacks/Serverless-Cloud-Resume/README.md

    - This is deployed to an S3 bucket created using Terraform.
    - CloudFront is used to ensure the website is delivered quickly and securely over HTTPS.

+2. **Backend**:
+   - The backend code is located in the `backend-setup` folder, which includes AWS Lambda functions and API Gateway configurations to handle backend logic.

 2. **Terraform**:
    - The project uses Terraform modules to manage AWS services.
    - **Environments** (`test` and `prod`) are defined separately in `terraform/environments/`.